simaysanli/Parking-System/README.md

 # DELETE
 /plate/<plate_id> <br />
 Posted plate is deleted if plate is exist.
+200 status code and message are returned for plate/ÄBE-AA231 delete operation.

+	{
+	    "msg": "plate ÄBE-AA231 is deleted successfully"
+	}

+409 status code and message are returned if plate is not registered in database.

+	{
+	    "msg": "Plate BE-A231 is not registered"
+	}

+# Error handling
+* 200 - OK
+* 400 - Bad Request
+* 402 - Invalid Request
+* 409 - Conflict Error
+* 500 - Internal Server Error
+* 502 - Internal Server Error

 # Database
 Valid plates are written to database.
 Error is checked for database.
 502 status code is returned in case of internal error.
 If plate is written to database successfully, 200 status code is returned.